jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-music-on-my-mind-the-music-mental-health-campaign.md

   public AND music community
 featuredImage: /img/momm-webage.jpg
 ---
-GET TICKETS TO MUSIC ON MY MIND: RAVE FOR MENTAL HEALTH [**HERE**](https://moshtix.com.au/v2/event/music-on-my-mind-rave-for-mental-health/115142)
+Get tickets to MUSIC ON MY MIND: RAVE FOR MENTAL HEALTH [**HERE**](https://moshtix.com.au/v2/event/music-on-my-mind-rave-for-mental-health/115142)

 After the success of our campaign to raise funds and awareness for mental health issues in the public and music community last year, MUSIC ON MY MIND is back!